pdimens/harpy/Modules/imputation.md

 ## :icon-file: Parameter file
-Typically, one runs STITCH multiple times, exploring how results vary with different model parameters.
+Typically, one runs STITCH multiple times, exploring how results vary with different model parameters (explained in next section).
 The solution Harpy uses for this is to have the user provide a tab-delimited dataframe file where the columns are the 5 STITCH model parameters and the rows are the values for those parameters.
 The parameter file is required and can be created manually or with `harpy extra -s <filename>`.